Limestone Township, Montour County, Pennsylvania

 Limestone Township is a township in Montour County, Pennsylvania, United States.
+Within it lays the small community of Limestoneville.
+Its name stems from the ample supplies of Limestone quarried at multiple locations in the area.

 Geography

 According to the United States Census Bureau, the township has a total area of 13.4 square miles (34.7 km2), all of it land.
+A tiny tributary stream of the Susquehanna River, Limestone Run, starts here.

 Demographics

 As of the census of 2000, there were 1,004 people, 335 households, and 277 families residing in the township.